A guide to integrations that work with Zendesk and Shopify (2026)

 The official Zendesk for Shopify app: A native integration

 Zendesk offers its own free, native integration, which you can find on their marketplace.
-For a lot of businesses, this is the first port of call.
+For a lot of businesses, this is the perfect starting point.

-• What it does: The app adds a little sidebar in Zendesk that pulls in customer and order data from Shopify.
-Your agents can see recent orders, check a shipping status, and even process a basic refund or cancellation without leaving the ticket.
+• What it does: The app adds a useful sidebar in Zendesk that pulls in customer and order data from Shopify.
+Your agents can see recent orders, check a shipping status, and even process refunds or cancellations directly without leaving the ticket.

 Third-party connectors like Zapier

-Tools like Zapier let you build little automated workflows between different apps.
-You create simple "if this happens, then do that" recipes.
+Tools like Zapier let you build automated workflows between different apps using "if this happens, then do that" logic.

 • What they do: For example, you could set up a rule that says, "When a customer pays for a new order in Shopify, automatically create a ticket for them in Zendesk."
-This can be handy for things like proactive check-ins or internal tracking.
+This is useful for proactive customer outreach or internal logistics tracking.

 AI-powered integrations

 The most modern approach is to use a layer of AI that doesn't just pass data back and forth, but actually understands it.
-This is where a tool like eesel AI comes in.
+This is where a tool like eesel AI comes in as a complementary option.

-Instead of just showing an agent the Shopify data, an AI agent can use that data to resolve the ticket all on its own.
-Take that classic "Where's my order?" question.
-The AI can:
+Instead of just showing an agent the Shopify data, an AI agent can use that data to resolve the ticket all on its own within the Zendesk ecosystem.
+For a "Where's my order?" question, the AI can:

-1. Read the customer's question and understand what they're asking for.
+1. Read the customer's question and understand the intent.

 2. Securely look up the order details in your Shopify store.